Atomistica/atomistica/README.md

 You need the following packages:

-* Python 2.4.0 or greater (even if you do not compile the Python interface) (Some parts of the Python interface could rely on features from Python 2.6.0)
+* Python 2.4.0 or greater (even if you do not compile the Python interface)

 Known issues